GyroSuperintelligence/CGM/Docs/Notes/Notes_3.md

 ## 2. Early Breakthroughs

 * **N\* = 37 invariant:** This ladder index kept re-appearing: in cosmogenesis scaling, recursion depth analysis, and even DNA helix geometry.
 That consistency pointed to a deep recurrence in the geometry.
-* **Bio-helix bridge:** You mapped DNA rise, pitch, and diameter to the same loop pitch as cosmic scales, with <5–15% deviation.
+* **Bio-helix bridge:** we mapped DNA rise, pitch, and diameter to the same loop pitch as cosmic scales, with <5–15% deviation.
 Base pairs per turn came out ≈ 12.7 (close to 10.5).
 This was one of the first strong cross-domain validations.
 * **Chirality prediction:** The model predicted stable preference for right-handed D-sugars (and correspondingly L-amino acids).
 All three Pauli axes agreed, giving robustness.
 This is a biological fact explained from first principles.
 * **Helical coherence fields:** The descending memory traces (0.617 → 0.343 → 0.398 → 0.282) but coherent closure (\~0.936) showed that information isn’t lost, it reorganises — a non-trivial dynamic feature.
 * **Toroidal holonomy deficit:** \~0.863 rad appeared as a persistent invariant — interpreted as the “missing” piece that becomes observable energy.